 "From the point of view of inward investment, the availability of schools, transport infrastructure and so on is also important.
 I don't think that lowering corporation tax by itself would be enough to solve everything."

-The Government's principal business development agency, Scottish Enterprise, does a good job in helping companies in a limited number of very specific sectors regarded as having high growth potential, but it does not offer any help at all to important sectors such as retail.
+The government's principal business development agency, Scottish Enterprise, does a good job in helping companies in a limited number of very specific sectors regarded as having high growth potential, but it does not offer any help at all to important sectors such as retail, he said.

 That business culture often leads to companies with surplus cash choosing to put their financial assets into property investments rather than investing in their businesses.